Foreign relations of Yemen: 2010 embassy closures

 In late December 2009, the U.S. Embassy asked Americans in Yemen to keep watch for any suspicious terrorist activity following a terrorist incident on board a flight to the US that was linked to Yemen.
-On January 3, 2010, following intelligence and threats from al-Qaeda, the U.S. embassy in Sana'a was closed.
-A statement issued on the embassy's website said: "The US Embassy in Sana'a is closed today, in response to ongoing threats by Al-Qaeda in the Arabian Peninsula (AQAP) to attack American interests in Yemen".
+On January 3, 2010, following intelligence and threats from al-Qaeda, the U.S. embassy in Sanaa was closed.
+A statement issued on the embassy's website said: "The US Embassy in Sanaa is closed today, in response to ongoing threats by Al-Qaeda in the Arabian Peninsula (AQAP) to attack American interests in Yemen".
 Al Jazeera reported that the closure of the embassy can mean only that "they believe al-Qaeda threat is very serious".
 No reopening date was given.

 On the same day, the United Kingdom withdrew their presence in the country for similar purposes.
 The following day, France closed its embassy.
 Although the French Embassy was closed, staff remained inside.
 The French foreign ministry issued a statement saying, "Our ambassador decided on January 3 not to authorise any public access to the diplomatic mission until further notice."
 At the Italian Embassy, only those with prior appointments were allowed to enter.
 Ambassador Mario Boffo noted, though, that "if things remain as they are, then tomorrow or the day after we will return to normality."
 The embassy of the Czech Republic closed the visa and consular departments "amid fears of terrorist attacks."
 Japan, South Korea, Spain and Germany also made changes to their security arrangements and embassy accessibility.
-In addition to extra security at embassies, Yemen increased security at Sana'a International Airport.
+In addition to extra security at embassies, Yemen increased security at Sanaa International Airport.

 According to the BBC, Yemeni media say the embassy closures come after "six trucks full of weapons and explosives entered the capital, and the security forces lost track of the vehicles."
-Trucks driven by militants, previously under security surveillance, had entered Sana'a and lost the surveillance at that point.
+Trucks driven by militants, previously under security surveillance, had entered Sanaa and lost the surveillance at that point.

 The French, UK, and US embassies later reopened the following day.